AUT-iOS/autsoft-ios-interview/README_EN.md

 - `GET` /News

 ## Application screens
-Different functions of the application are displayed on different screens, which are located on separate pages (tabs).
-The screens included here are sketches(!), part of the task is that everyone can design the application based on their own taste based on the sketches.
+Each feature of the application is displayed on distinct screens situated on separate tabs.
+The included screens serve as rough sketches or low-fidelity wireframes to illustrate the type of data that should be displayed.
+As part of this task, you are encouraged to design the application according to your own preferences, based on these sketches.
+Familiarity with and adherence to [Apple's Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/designing-for-ios) is a considerable advantage.

 ### Arriving flights
 On the first page there is a screen for arriving flights.
 Here you can see a list of arriving flights.
 The list can be updated by pressing the update button (or e.g. *swipe to refresh*), in which case the latest flight information will be downloaded from the server (optionally by *swiping* down the list).
 By clicking on an element, it can be marked as a favorite, which must be able to be stored in a database.
 This must be indicated in some way, e.g. a star or inscription.